srid/srid/coc.md

 ## Apolitical Stance

 Politics not directly relevant to the project or community should not be discussed or mentioned in project spaces.
-We are here to enjoy working together on creating software (regardless of our background or identity) not to push personal politics onto others.[^1]
+We are here to enjoy working together on creating software (with [[equity-parity|equity and parity]], regardless of our background or identity) not to push personal politics onto others.[^1]

 ## Affective Stance